/

 Although I do use spelling lists to help me stay on track with learning the most-used, most-needed words (see resource list below), most of how we actually practice spelling is much more reality based.

 For example, when my son is typing out his latest poem, he absolutely has access to spell-check and uses it with total freedom.
 Why?
 Because spell check is something I expect will be around to help him as a functional adult.
 It is an accommodation to be sure, but one that is much more mainstream and accessible than ever before.
+Plus, it motivates kids to learn.

 Because of this, we also almost never practice spelling with actual handwriting.
 I have found that there are too many competing brain functions in play for it to truly be effective.
 He has to hold the pencil, think about his grip, the force he uses on the page, the way the letters are formed and then, finally, if he is spelling the word correctly.
+Teaching handwriting is quite distinct and different than spelling.

 It’s too much to achieve my goal – helping him effectively spell.